CEN3031-Spring2020/CEN3031_Bootcamp4_React/Readme.md

     Runs the app in development mode.

 4. It should auto-open http://localhost:3000 in the browser after it starts up a server for you.
 If a browser doesn't open up, copy and paste this link into your web browser with a starter page.
+Once you have finished viewing this cancel the process running in the terminal with "ctrl+c".

-5. After this you should open the folder and replace the src file wit the file for this Bootcamp #4 github repo.
-You should then be able to see a listing of the building codes and buildings, search/filter textbox and space to output details about your project.
+5. After this you should open the project folder and replace the src file with the src folder given in this Bootcamp #4 github repo.
+If you run npm start again you should then be able to see a listing of the building codes and buildings, search/filter textbox, and space to output details about your project.

 6. One great resource we can use to help us with our css styling is [semantic-ui](https://react.semantic-ui.com/).
 This helps us import styles so we don't have to manually style everything.
 If you're interested in this (which I highly recommend) then you can get started [here](https://react.semantic-ui.com/usage).